Castellano · Peninsular Spanish

 Vote and we'll prioritise it.
 Top-voted dialects move up the roadmap.
 One vote per email.

-Cuban-American Spanish is a dialect of Spanish.
+Cuban-American Spanish is a dialect of the Spanish language.

 Cuban-American Spanish is part of the North America region on DialectAtlas.